International Alliance of Youth Writers Centres

 Motamo

-Motamo collaborates with writers, teachers, and workshop presenters from around the globe to create a body of work for a biennale of children's literature in Belgium.
+Motamo collaborates with writers, teachers, and workshop presenters from around the globe to create a body of work for each biennale of children's literature in Belgium.